Genivia/ugrep/README.md

             searched, the string ``(standard input)'' is written.
     -R, --dereference-recursive
             Recursively read all files under each directory.
 Follow all symbolic links, unlike -r.
-If -J1 is specified, files are searched in the same order as specified.
+When -J1 is specified, files are searched in the same order as specified.
     -r, --recursive
             Recursively read all files under each directory, following symbolic links only if they are on the command line.
-If -J1 is specified, files are searched in the same order as specified.
+When -J1 is specified, files are searched in the same order as specified.

 To recursively list all non-empty files in the working directory, following